Chapter 1

 Ways to participate

-Quarterly meetings & town halls - We have an all-hands-on-deck meeting we have every three months on a Saturday.
+Town halls - We have an all-hands-on-deck meeting every month.
 This gives us a chance to regroup all together, go over our financial statements, and discuss the most pressing items impacting our company and our future.
 We also have a Q&A section where all questions, no matter the topic, are answered - so ask questions that are most pressing to you.
-We also conduct company-wide town hall meetings every 3rd thursday of the month.

 Coffees, chat rooms and lunch rooms - We’re privileged to work in a great office next to beautiful Prince's Island park.
 Take teammates out for coffee or lunch, or invite new people for walks and get to know them.
 We also have a ton of chat rooms, some company-wide, others specific to teams and products.
 Don't be afraid to raise your hand and lend your opinions, or simply say hello.